 English—Literature, B.A.

-Students concentrating in literature gain a broad understanding of literary culture and a variety of perspectives from which to explore issues of representation and literary form, and also acquire the skills requisite to formulating and advancing sustained and persuasive readings of texts.
-Building on the foundations of English 213 and 219, in which fundamental skills and practices of reading and writing about literature are cultivated, students encounter some of the intellectual and cultural issues in the fields of British, American, and World literature in English 314, 316, and 321.
-Students then practice their reading skills and deepen the base of knowledge developed in this core in six electives and a seminar devoted to the study of a single author.
-Elective choices allow students to focus on the English language, explore specific literary genres and themes, and investigate the writing of particular communities and literary historical periods.
-Finally, in English 412, the Capstone Seminar, students interrogate a critical issue current in literary studies by completing a research essay of publishable quality and length.
+Students concentrating in literature gain a broad understanding of literary culture and a variety of perspectives from which to explore issues of representation and literary form; they also acquire the necessary skills to formulate and advance sustained and persuasive readings of texts.
+Building on the foundations of English 213 and 219, which cultivate fundamental skills and practices of reading and writing about literature, students engage with intellectual and cultural issues in the fields of British, American, and World literature, as well as in a seminar devoted to the study of a single author.
+Elective choices allow students to explore specific literary genres and themes, investigate the writing of particular communities and literary historical periods, focus on the English language, or write creative texts themselves.
+Finally, in the Capstone Seminar, students interrogate a critical issue current in literary studies by completing a substantial research essay.

 Code | Title | Credits |